Take Me Home, Country Roads: Commercial performance and legacy

 "Take Me Home, Country Roads" appeared on the LP Poems, Prayers & Promises and was released as a 45 in the spring of 1971.
 Original pressings credited the single to "John Denver with Fat City".
-It broke nationally in mid-April but moved up the charts very slowly.
-The single reached number 1 on the Record World Pop Singles Chart and the Cash Box Top 100, and number 2 on the US Billboard Hot 100, topped only by "How Can You Mend a Broken Heart" by The Bee Gees.
+It broke nationally in mid-April, but moved up the charts very slowly.
+The single reached number one on the Record World Pop Singles Chart and the Cash Box Top 100, and number two on the US Billboard Hot 100, topped only by "How Can You Mend a Broken Heart" by the Bee Gees.

 On August 18, 1971, the song was certified Gold by the RIAA for a million copies shipped.
-It continued to sell in the digital era.
-As of January 2020, the song has also sold 1,800,000 downloads since it became available digitally.
+It continued to sell in the digital era, and as of January 2020, the song has also sold 1,800,000 downloads since it became available digitally.

 Denver's recording of "Take Me Home, Country Roads" was selected by the Library of Congress for preservation in the National Recording Registry in 2023.

-The song has since become an anthem of the Brisbane Lions, a professional Australian rules football club and is sung by the crowd every time Lions player Charlie Cameron kicks a goal.
-The song was chosen by Cameron to be played in reference to his country roots.
+The song has become popular at sporting events, including games of the Brisbane Lions Australian rules football club, NFL International Series games held in Germany, the United States national soccer team games, and Manchester United games.

 The song was interpolated in "Lonely Road" by Machine Gun Kelly and Jelly Roll in 2024.
-It reached number 33 on the Billboard Hot 100 chart dated August 10, 2024, giving Denver his first top 40 appearance as a songwriter since the same song's appearance in the medley "Forever Country" by Artists of Then, Now & Forever peaked at number 21 in 2016.
+It reached number 33 on the Billboard Hot 100 chart dated August 10, 2024, giving Denver his first top-40 appearance as a songwriter since the same song's appearance in the medley "Forever Country" by Artists of Then, Now & Forever peaked at number 21 in 2016.

-During Super Bowl LIX on February 9, 2025, a Rocket Mortgage commercial entitled "Own the Dream" used the song, and it created a history-making moment by transitioning into a live, stadium-wide sing-along of the John Denver song that many fans joined in on.
-The unprecedented event, where the ad's narrative bled into the real-life stadium audience's reaction, was praised for creating a powerful moment of unity among the fans in the Caesars Superdome.